Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

 - Stay hydrated (drink plenty of fluid, but avoid alcohol and caffeine).

-- Avoid fats, high-sugar, and dairy products as possible as you can.
+- Avoid fats, high-sugar, and dairy products as much as possible.

 - Eat frequent small meals.